dhague/vpower/README.md

 2. `cd /boot/vpower`

-3. `sudo python vpower.py ../vpower.cfg`
+3. `sudo python3 vpower.py ../vpower.cfg`

 You should see something like this: